corydodt/Crosscap/doc/example/permitting/README.md

 password storage/checking, so no aspect of user login is covered.

 Permitting is for token-based auth when a user *already has a token*.
-There are many ways the user can get this token:
+There are many ways the user or service client can get this token:

 - Username+password login.
 In an interactive web app (or an app that supports basic auth at the service level), a user can login with a password, and, in the response, get a JWT to use for future requests.
 A single-page web app might use this method, providing the token in each future request through javascript.
+(You can also add MFA here if you like, the approach is the same from `permitting`'s point of view.)

    Browser-based interactive apps could also respond with a `Set-Cookie` header and, in following requests, read the token from the cookie instead of the